Gaussian random projections of convex cones: approximate kinematic formulae and applications: Applications

-The main purpose here is to show that under a Gaussian random constraint $A=G$ and a deterministic choice of $x \in \partial B_n$, the CP (\ref{def:conic_program}) undergoes different phase transitions according to whether $b=0$ or $b\neq 0$, the behaviors of which can be described using the following geometric quantity associated with $K$ and $x$:
+Here we are interested in the `average-case' feasibility of the CP~(\ref{def:conic_program}), where, following the standard terminology in mathematical programming, the CP~(\ref{def:conic_program}) is called \emph{feasible} if the constraint set $\{\mu \in K : A\mu = b\}$ is nonempty, and \emph{infeasible} if this constraint set is empty.
+More concretely, we will show that under a Gaussian random constraint $A = G$ and a deterministic choice of $x \in \partial B_n$, the CP~(\ref{def:conic_program}) exhibits different phase transitions depending on whether $b = 0$ or $b \neq 0$.
+The behavior can be characterized by the following geometric quantity associated with $K$ and $x$:

-Clearly $K_x\subset K$ and $\delta(K_x)\leq \delta(K)$.
-We also recall some standard terminology in mathematical programming: the CP (\ref{def:conic_program}) is called \emph{feasible} if the constraint set $\{A\mu=b,\mu \in K\}$ is non-empty, and is called \emph{infeasible} if this constraint set is empty.